lilizxx2k/GDPR-proofing-data/README project description.md

 # GDPR proofing a dataset

 In this project, I aim to ensure that the data is useable for a research project under the GDPR principles.
+To do so I clean and process the data to make it ready for analysis and so that it can be shared within the academic community for replication purposes.

 ## Disclaimer
 The data used in this project is fake and was generated for examination purposes by the University of Copenhagen.